Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER.md

 follow the one-time "Global Docker Configuration" steps in [DOCKER-LOCAL-DEV](DOCKER-LOCAL-DEV.md).

+To run the End-to-End tests, follow the steps defined in the [e2e README](../Meadowlark-js/tests/e2e/readme.md).

 ## Dockerfile for Meadowlark API

 In the above scenarios, the Meadowlark API is running in Node.js directly in the